-- Identify potential product candidates; - Submit for and receive regulatory approval to perform clinical trials; - Design and conduct appropriate preclinical and clinical trials, including confirmatory clinical trials, according to good laboratory practices and good clinical practices and disease-specific expectations of the FDA and other regulatory bodies; - Select and recruit clinical investigators and subjects for our clinical trials; - Obtain and correctly interpret data establishing adequate safety of our product candidates and demonstrating with statistical significance that our product candidates are effective for their proposed indications, as indicated by satisfaction of pre-established endpoints; - Submit for and receive regulatory approvals for marketing; and - Manufacture the product candidates and device constituent parts according to cGMP and other applicable standards and regulations.
+- Identify potential product candidates; - Submit for and receive regulatory approval to perform clinical trials; - Design and conduct appropriate preclinical and clinical trials, including confirmatory clinical trials, according to good laboratory practices and good clinical practices and disease-specific expectations of the FDA and other regulatory bodies; - Select and recruit clinical investigators and subjects for our clinical trials; - Obtain and correctly interpret data establishing adequate safety of our product candidates and demonstrating with statistical significance that our product candidates are effective for their proposed indications, as indicated by satisfaction of pre-established endpoints;

+- Submit for and receive regulatory approvals for marketing; and - Manufacture the product candidates and device constituent parts according to cGMP and other applicable standards and regulations.

 There is a high rate of failure inherent in this process, and potential products that appear promising at early stages of development may fail for a number of reasons.
-Importantly, positive results from preclinical studies of a product candidate may not be predictive of similar results in human clinical trials, and promising results from earlier clinical trials of a product candidate may not be replicated in later clinical trials.
+Importantly, positive results from preclinical studies of a product candidate may not be predictive of similar results in human clinical trials, promising results from earlier clinical trials of a product candidate may not be replicated in later clinical trials, and observations from ongoing trials, including observations based on interim, preliminary, or blinded data, may not be representative of results after the trials are completed and all data is collected and analyzed.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving positive results in earlier stages of development and have abandoned development efforts or sought partnerships in order to continue development.